lumicks/pylake/docs/tutorial/imagestack.rst

 .. image:: figures/imagestack/imagestack_correlated.png

-If the plot is interactive (for example, when `%matplotlib notebook` is used in a Jupyter notebook), you can click on the left graph to select a particular force.
+If the plot is interactive (for example, when `%matplotlib widget` is used in a Jupyter notebook), you can click on the left graph to select a particular force.
 The corresponding video frame will then automatically appear on the right.

 In some cases, additional processing may be needed, and we wish to have the data